 Add Your Business/Product to “Best Of” Articles

 This is one of my favorite backlink tactics in 2023.
-And fortunately, it is less widely used than guest posting.
+Fortunately, it is less widely used than guest posting.

 What is even “best of” articles?